Skip to main content

 How Change Affects Your SEO

-“I’m changing web hosts / my website design / business location – will this affect my SEO?!”
+“I’m changing web hosts / my website design / my business name / location – will this affect my SEO?!”

 At this time of year in particular, businesses across the country are taking stock – and often, improvements to their virtual or physical locations are high on the priority list.

-Here at Front Page SEO we understand – after all, we’re in the process of changing our business name to one that more accurately reflects our services:
+Here at Front Page Web Writing we understand – after all, we’re in the process of changing our business name to one that more accurately reflects our services:

 Front Page SEO!